-- I will only promote affiliate links for things I can honestly and wholeheartedly recommend to you, or that I feel is a good option to consider (in those cases I won't outright say "you should buy this").
+- I will only promote affiliate links for things I can honestly and wholeheartedly recommend to you, or that I feel are good options to consider (in those cases I won't outright say "you should buy this").
 I know money can be tight when you're just starting to build a writing business.
 I don't tolerate others trying to nickel and dime new writers to death with BS products, and it sure as hell will never happen here.

 - I will always disclose those affiliate relationships.